nandosola/trantor-pdf-converter/README.md

  be accepted and converted to PDF.
 In any case, the minimum resolution for the files to be accepted is 300dpi.
 Thumbnails are generated at a resolution of 72 dpi.

-For now, this is a work in progress for an internal project.
+For now, this is a work in progress for an internal JRuby project.
 However, the information on the Internet is so scarce and spread, that this code might help you.

 The main goal is achieving [PDF/a1-b](http://www.pdfa.org/2011/08/improved-pdfa-1b/) compliance in order to store these